How To Create A College First Aid Kit + Clever Container Ideas

 Cuts, scrapes, minor burns, muscle aches, and common illnesses are going to happen in college.
 When they don’t feel well or are hurting, the last thing they want to do is find a ride into town to get cold medicine or Band-Aids or wait for an Instacart delivery.
-It is a good idea to supply them with some basics so they’ll be prepared when the need arises.
+It is a good idea to supply them with some basics in a simple First Aid Kit so they’ll be prepared when the need arises.

-You can find pre-assembled ‘first aid kits’, and while there are a few helpful things in there, you end up with hundreds of little items that you probably will never use, as well as ibuprofen and anti-bacterial ointment that have been in there for who knows how long.
+You can find pre-assembled ‘first aid kits’, and while there are a few helpful things in there, you end up with hundreds of little items you’ll probably never use, as well as ibuprofen and antibacterial ointment that have been in there for who knows how long.
 A DIY college first aid kit is a better option.

 College First Aid Kit: Supplies & Tools